emmahoggett/Error_class_lenstronomy/README.md

 * `data/model/checkpoints/GoogleNet_optimal.pt` : optimal trained VGG11
 * `data/model/checkpoints/DenseNet161_optimal.pt` : optimal trained SqueezeNet

-In this folder (`data/model/checkpoints/`), models are also saved under the name `_current` which correspond to the neural network trained over 50 epochs.
+In this folder (`data/model/checkpoints/`), models are also saved under the name `_current` which correspond to the neural network trained over 50 or 30 epochs.

 #### Deeplenstronomy wrapper